 - Flexible scheduling can reduce unscheduled time off by 50%.

 - 86% of employees are more likely to stay with companies that offer opportunities for work-life balance (compared to 64%).

 - In workplaces that promote work-life flexibility, 67% of employees report high levels of job satisfaction (compared to 23% in organizations with low levels of flexibility).

 - Two-thirds of human resource managers cited family supportive policies and flexible hours as the most important factor in attracting and retaining employees (SWLC, 6-7).

-We recognize that faculty, staff and students manage multiple obligations at work and at home, and the college fosters a culture in which individuals can achieve life satisfaction and optimal performance.
+We recognize that faculty, staff and students manage multiple obligations at work and at home, and the university fosters a culture in which individuals can achieve life satisfaction and optimal performance.
 Your success is our priority.

 - At UB, faculty can stop the tenure clock for childbirth, adoption, serious personal illness, a death in the family, military service or to provide care for a child, parent, spouse or other loved one.